DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-009-ABCI-design.md

 larger.
 The overhead of passing them, especially during fast-sync, is significant.

-Additional, addresses are changing to be simpler to compute, further removing the need to include pubkeys here.
+Additionally, addresses are changing to be simpler to compute, further removing the need to include pubkeys here.

 In short, ABCI developers must be aware of both addresses and public keys.